msimet/Stile/doc/intro.rst

 Stile is the **Systematics Tests In LEnsing package**.
 It's designed to run systematics tests on lensing data; it's especially designed for tests that you run on the data itself, such as PSF- galaxy shape correlation functions, as opposed to tests you run against an external data set, although you can do that too.
+The outputs of Stile are the systematic test results themselves;
+these can be compared against requirements that are set based on considerations and calculations that are external to Stile.

 The tests we've coded up live in the :mod:`sys_tests` module and we call them SysTests (for systematics tests, to distinguish from other kinds of tests).
 They're all objects that you call to